zryska/Edge-Data-Store-Docs/Beta2/SDS/Units_of_Measure.md

 # SdsUom API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsUoms.
-See [Units of Measure](#units-of-measure) for general [SdsUom](#sdsuom) information.
+For general [SdsUom](#sdsuom) information, see [Units of Measure](#units-of-measure).
 *****

 ## ``Get Uom``